-Homeopathy is founded on the belief that every being (pets as well as humans) has a self-healing response, and that health problems develop when that response is hindered or imbalanced.
-Homeopathy views the symptoms within the larger context of the affected individual’s overall health, and then tries to stimulate the body’s own healing responses.
+At the foundation of homeopathy is the belief that every being–pets, as well as humans–has a self-healing response, and that health problems develop when something hinders that response or causes imbalance.
+Homeopathy views symptoms within the larger context of the individual’s overall health, and then tries to stimulate the body’s own healing responses.

 Homeopathic remedies, therefore, cause symptoms similar to the ones the sick animal is already showing.
-For instance, an animal who has diarrhea would be treated with–in incredibly tiny amounts–a plant, mineral, or animal substance that causes diarrhea.
-The remedy replaces the illness, causing a cure by allowing the animal’s own healing powers to overcome the condition.
-Thus “like cures like.”
+For instance, animals who have diarrhea would be treated with–in incredibly tiny amounts–plants, minerals, or animal substances that cause diarrhea.
+The remedy replaces the illness, causing a cure by allowing animals’ own healing processes to overcome the condition.
+Thus, “like cures like.”

 The Debate About Homeopathy

-The substances used in homeopathy are derived from herbs, minerals, and other natural substances that are diluted beyond the point of actual toxicity.
-In fact, homeopaths believe that the more diluted the substance, the higher the potency, and the less frequently it has to be given.
+Homeopaths use ingredients derived from herbs, minerals, and natural substances diluted beyond the point of toxicity.
+In fact, homeopaths believe that the more diluted the substance, the higher the potency and less frequently it has to be given.

-This means that, by and large, homeopathic medicines are quite safe and produce no side effects, even when they sound a little ominous.
+This means that, by and large, homeopathic medicines are safe and produce few side effects, even when they sound ominous.
 Some of the most common compounds include ingredients such as sulfur, bee venom, and even poison ivy.

-This is a distinctly different approach than that used by traditional Western veterinary medicine, and there’s a great deal of debate about whether the benefits of homeopathy are real and provable.
-The homeopathic stance against vaccination (which is seen as causing an artificial imbalance of the body’s vital energies) is particularly controversial.
+This is a distinctly different approach than that used by traditional Western veterinary medicine.
+There’s a great deal of debate about whether the benefits of homeopathy are real and provable.
+The homeopathic stance against vaccination, which is seen as causing an artificial imbalance of the body’s vital energies, is particularly controversial.

-Still, thousands of dog owners around the world believe strongly in its power to heal and maintain health, and a growing number of veterinarians are being trained in homeopathic as well as Western medicine.
+Still, thousands of dog owners around the world believe strongly in its power to heal and maintain health.
+A growing number of veterinarians are trained in homeopathic, as well as Western medicine.

 What Conditions Should I Use It For?